 Understand Embedded System Block Diagram with Examples

 An embedded basically a microprocessor or microcontroller-based automation system which is designed and installed to perform a specific task.
-An embedded system is the combination of input devices, output devices, and memory.
+An embedded system is a combination of input devices, output devices, and memory.
 The complexity of the circuit depends upon the objective of the work.
 If the operation is more complex then the circuit also is more complex as it has multiple inputs, outputs, etc. But if the operation is simple, the circuit will be simple.
-The main aim of an embedded system is to perform a specific task only such as a particular machine operating, temperature controlling, water controlling, etc. An embedded system may be an individual and independent system or may be a part of a large automation system.
+The main aim of an embedded system is to perform a specific task only such as a particular machine operating, temperature controlling, water controlling, etc. An embedded system may be an individual and independent system or maybe a part of a large automation system.

-Practical Examples of Embedded System
+Practical Examples of Embedded Systems

 The common practical examples of embedded systems are industrial assembly lines, video game players, DVD players, Mobile Phones, Central heating systems, automatic washing machines, automatic dryers, LED Chasers, Remote control toys, etc.